Nicole Barnhart: KC NWSL, 2021

-Prior to the start of the 2021 season the Utah Royals were sold to KC NWSL.
-Barhart and Abby Smith Split time until Barnhart was released on July 28 by the club.
+Prior to the start of the 2021 season, the Utah Royals were sold to KC NWSL.
+Barnhart and Abby Smith split time until Barnhart was released by the club on July 28.

-Washington Spirit
+Washington Spirit, 2022–2024

 Barnhart signed with Washington Spirit in January 2022.
+She made her first appearance for the team as a stoppage-time substitute for Aubrey Kingsbury on June 11, 2023, in a 2–1 win against Angel City FC.
+At 41 years and 243 days old, the appearance made her the second-oldest player to appear in an NWSL match, behind Christie Pearce.
+In 2024 she played one match, a 2-3 loss to the Chicago Red Stars in the NWSL x Liga MX Femenil Summer Cup.

+On December 30, 2024, Barnhart announced her retirement.

 International career

 Barnhart has appeared in 53 matches for the United States women's national soccer team.
 She made her debut in a five-minute appearance as forward against Mexico on October 16, 2004.
 As the third U.S. goalkeeper at the 2007 FIFA Women's World Cup, she was only expected to see action in the event of injuries to Hope Solo and Briana Scurry.

 Barnhart was the hero of the U.S. Women's 2008 CONCACAF final against Canada when she saved a penalty that won the final.

 Barnhart was a member of the gold medal-winning USA team at 2008 Beijing Olympic, although she did not appear in a match with Hope Solo playing all six U.S. matches.

 In 2010, with Solo out for shoulder surgery and recovery, Barnhart started 11 matches, with 8 wins, 1 loss, and 2 draws, and allowed 5 goals in 990 minutes; including 5 matches in CONCACAF qualifying tournament for FIFA Women's World Cup and 2 shutout playoff matches against Italy that secured the berth for 2011 FIFA Women's World Cup.
 In 2011, she started 9 matches and won 2 tournaments, at the Four Nations Tournament in China in January and the Algarve Cup in Portugal in March; with 6 wins, 2 losses, and 1 draw.
 She was on the roster for the 2011 FIFA Women's World Cup alongside Hope Solo, but did not get playing time.

 At the 2012 London Olympics, Nicole Barnhart received her second Olympic gold medal as a standby goalkeeper for the United States; she did not get playing time, with Hope Solo playing every minute of the United States' six matches.

-As a standby goalkeeper to Briana Scurry and Hope Solo, Barnhart has not competed in a single match in an Olympic or a FIFA World Cup tournament.
+As a standby goalkeeper to Briana Scurry and Hope Solo, Barnhart did not compete in a single match in an Olympic or a FIFA World Cup tournament.